Secrets of Central Park

 West 74th Street and Central Park West is marked by a historical plaque that marks the spot of the first known motor car fatality in the US on September 13, 1899 of Henry H. Bliss.
 It is a good reminder of being careful around cars for jaywalking New Yorkers!

-5, Oak Bridge
+5. Oak Bridge

 Oak Bridge offers stunning views of Manhattan through Central Park.
-I particularly like the view when I can get Oak Bridge and the buildings on Central Park South in the same shot.
+I particularly like the view when upi can get Oak Bridge and the buildings on Central Park South in the same shot.
 As one of the main entrances to the Ramble, it well located and used often.

-What is interesting about this bridge is that the original Oak Bridge was built of okay and did not survive, and was recently reconstructed to look like the original, but this time around it is made of metal to withstand the elements.
+What is interesting about this bridge is that the original Oak Bridge was built of oak and did not survive, and was recently reconstructed to look like the original, but this time around it is made of metal to withstand the elements.

 6. Bethesda Terrace Pillars

-The pillars to the right in the picture above have the images of day as you can see below.
+The pillars to the right in the picture above have the images of day such as the sun and a rooster on them.

 7. Waterfalls in Central Park all have drinking water